Wholesale inflation in US slowed further in December to 6.2%

 The Fed’s rate hikes have, in turn, led to higher borrowing costs for consumers and businesses.
 The average mortgage rate is still nearly twice its level a year ago, though it has dipped in recent weeks.
 Loan costs for auto purchases, credit cards and a range of business borrowing are up sharply, too.

 Even as overall inflation gradually slows, costs continue to surge in some pockets of the economy.
-Particularly in the vast service sector — everything from restaurants and hotels to airlines and entertainment venues — fast-growing wages are contributing to broader inflation pressures.
+Particularly in the service sector, wage growth is still contributing to broader inflation pressures.

-But many other trends have joined to slow inflation and could eventually lead the Fed to suspend its series of rate hikes.
-Gas prices, for instance, have steadily dropped after hitting $5 a gallon in June.
-Nationally, they averaged $3.36 a gallon Wednesday, according to AAA, barely above their average a year ago.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.